Skip to main content

 Component Three: Coursework

 The students will research and develop their own idea for design and show how they have addressed problems and potential solutions to meet the needs of the marketplace.
-This will consist of an A2-sized practical portfolio of work.
+This will consist of an A2-sized practical portfolio of work, plus a 1,000-1500-word essay externally-assessed by Cambridge.

 Regular School examinations, essays and seminars will provide marks for term reports and indicate student progress.